golangci-lint

 Directories are NOT analyzed recursively.
 To analyze them recursively append /... to their path.
 It's not possible to mix files and packages/directories, and files must come from the same package.

-GolangCI-Lint can be used with zero configuration.
+Golangci-lint can be used with zero configuration.
 By default, the following linters are enabled:

 $ golangci-lint help linters